Mutuba/Came-Across/README.md

 Set application without Docker.

+This application uses Ruby version 3.1.2 To install, use rvm or rbenv.

+RVM

+rvm install 3.0.2

+rvm use 3.0.2

+Rbenv
+rbenv install 3.0.2

+Bundler provides a consistent environment for Ruby projects by tracking and installing the exact gems and versions that are needed.
+I recommend bundler version 2.0.2.
+To install:

+You need Rails.
+The rails version being used is rails version 7

+To install:

+gem install rails -v '~> 7'

-run bundle install to install application packages
+run `bundle install` to install application packages.

-Run rails db:create to create a database for the application
+Run `rails db:create` to create a database for the application

-Run rails db:migrate to run database migrations and create database tables
+Run `rails db:migrate` to run database migrations and create database tables

+Run `rails db:seed` to initialize the database with seed data

 The application can be run by running the below command:-

-rails s or rails server
+`rails s or rails server`

-The application uses redis and sidekiq for backgroun d job processing Run this commands in separate terminals to start redis and sidekiq redis-server to start redis server and bundle exec sidekiq to start sidekiq server